jupyter-ai-contrib/jupyter-ai-chat-commands/README.md

 for the server extension and a NPM package named `@jupyter-ai/chat-commands` for the frontend extension.

+This package provides 2 commands:

+- `@file:<path>`: Add a file as an attachment to a message.

+- `/refresh-personas`: Reload local personas defined in `.jupyter/personas`.

 ## QUICK START

 Everything that follows after this section was from the extension template.
 We